john-data-chen/react-weather-app/README.md

 # React + TypeScript + Vite: A weather APP

-Get your IP address and get the weather of your location
+Get your IP address and get the weather of your location, you can see the [demo](https://john-data-chen.github.io/react-weather-app/) here

 ## How to use it